LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 # Introduction

 My [sudoku solver][SudokuSolver] post from a year ago remains the most popular post on this website by a wide margin.
-That post describes the levels of Sudoku difficulty and details an efficient algorithm that can solve all of them.
+That post describes the levels of Sudoku difficulty and details an algorithm that can solve all of them.
 It then implements one in Python.
-It is quite neat if I do say so myself and it can solve any hard Sudoku puzzle in under a second (if it is solvable).
+It is quite neat if I do say so myself.
+It can solve any Sudoku puzzle in under a second (if it is solvable).

 <figure class="post-figure">
 <img class="img-95"